hazelcast/hazelcast-reference-manual/src/Simulator-Coordinator.md

 You cannot specify more dedicated member machines than you have available.
 If you define client Workers, there must be at least a single remote machine left (e.g. with three remote machines you can specify a maximum of two dedicated member machines).
 The round robin assignment will be done in the two sub-groups of remote machines.

-If you need more control over the cluster layout you can create a file `cluster.xml` in your working directory and manually specify the layout per remote machine.
+If you need more control over the cluster layout, you can create a file `cluster.xml` in your working directory and manually specify the layout per remote machine.
 This is not necessary for normal use cases, but can be an option for very complex setups.

 ```
 <clusterConfiguration>